Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 \subsection{Incorporating Human Preference Feedback}

-The framework presented above focuses on a common scenario where the algorithm generates a range of desirable actions for the human decision-maker to select from.
-We can further extend this framework to incorporate the feedback from human decision-makers, which allows the algorithm to refine its understanding of implicit preferences and enhance the accuracy of future recommendations in a multi-stage process.
+The framework outlined above addresses a scenario in which the algorithm provides a range of actions for the human decision-maker to choose from, particularly when there is limited information about the decision-maker’s qualitative preferences.
+This approach can be further extended by incorporating feedback from the decision-maker, allowing the algorithm to progressively refine its understanding of implicit preferences.
+By leveraging this feedback in a multi-stage process, the algorithm can adapt and improve the accuracy of future recommendations.

 For example, in a healthcare setting, the proposed framework could be used to present a subset of potential treatment plans to a physician.
 By analyzing which treatment plan the physician prefers over another, the algorithm can gain insights into considerations that may not be explicitly documented, such as patient-specific factors or the physician's personal experience.
 This feedback loop enables the algorithm to refine its model of qualitative desirability, thereby improving the alignment of future recommendations with human expertise and intuition.